Reviews You Can Rely On

 Warmth

-Down provides the greatest warmth-to-weight ratio, and the Arc'teryx Macai proves this to be true with incredible warmth at no increase in weight.
-However, synthetic insulation maintains its warmth when wet, and jackets like the Helly Hansen Alpha Lifaloft prove that synthetic insulation can be almost as warm as down.
-Budget shoppers sitting on cold chair lifts will appreciate that the Columbia Whirlibird IV kept our testers very warm on cold mornings, and the Obermeyer Foundation also provides affordable warmth.
+Synthetic insulation maintains its warmth when wet, and is widely used in ski jacket construction.
+Jackets like the Helly Hansen Alpha Lifaloft and Alpha 4.0 prove just how warm synthetic insulation can be.
+Budget shoppers sitting on cold chair lifts will appreciate that the Columbia Whirlibird V kept our testers warm on cold mornings, and the Obermeyer Foundation also provides affordable warmth.
 Our favorite 3-in-1 jacket, the 686 Smarty 3-in-1, also delivers excellent warmth.

 ski jacket men - the 686 smarty 3-in-1's heavily insulated mid-layer insert offers...